quazardous/silex-pack/README.md

 ## Usage

-Implements the interfaces you need and register your bundle as a classic service provider.
+Implements the interfaces you need and register your -pack as a classic service provider.

 ```php
 ...